kzu/kzu.github.io/_posts/2023-02-28-nugetizer-diagnostics.md

 specifically.
 You might have installed Source Link but may be building a package from a non-source controlled location.

-NG0110 checks for Source Link itself, and NG0108 checks for `RepositoryUrl`: this property might not be appropriate to all projects, especially if they are not open source.
-It suggests setting `PublishRepositoryUrl=true` for your project if you want the Source Link-determined repo url to be published.
+`NG0110` checks for Source Link itself, and `NG0108` checks for `RepositoryUrl`: this property might not be appropriate to all projects, especially if they are not open source.
+The diagnostic suggests setting `PublishRepositoryUrl=true` for your project if you want the Source Link-determined repo url to be published.

+For example, for a non-oss project, you'll likely still want to have `RepositoryCommit` populated for troubleshooting purposes, but not `RepositoryUrl`.

 ## NG0109: Project URL missing